gdgpisa/gdgpisausermanager/README.md

 5. Use the ```/newbot``` command to create a new bot.
 The BotFather will ask you for a name and username, then generate an authorization token for your new bot.

-6. Copy the token and paste it on the variable **TOKEN** inside the [python script](https://github.com/gdgpisa/gdgpisausermanager/blob/master/config.py#L2)
+6. Copy the token into `.telegram.token` file.
+The content will be read by [`Config.TOKEN`](https://github.com/gdgpisa/gdgpisausermanager/blob/master/config.py#L7)

 7. Run
 ```